fablabnbg/inkscape-centerline-trace/README.md

         * if you do not have pillow/pil installed, the extension will output an error message prompting you to install it.
 On Ubuntu and derivatives, run `sudo apt-get install python-pil` to install.

 * Finally, restart inkscape, and find CenterlineTrace in the `Extensions -> Images` menue.
+* Since Inkscape 1.0 the Autotrace library including the CenterlineTrace feature is integrated.
+That should obsolete this extension.
+Find an entry in the new `Path -> Trace Bitmap` dialog.

 Algorithm